 Once the proposed semester-by-semester plan is approved, students should apply to the IUG program through the Graduate School’s application.
-It is recommended that students complete their application in January of their junior year, as the Graduate Recruiting Committee reviews applications in February.
-Decisions are made in March, and successful applicants are admitted in summer of the year for which they apply.
+It is recommended that students complete their application in January of their junior year.
+The Masters Recruiting Committee begins reviewing applications on a rolling basis and admission decisions are sent via email as they are made.

 IUG degrees offer undergraduate students the benefits of graduate education.
 These programs aim to:

 - introduce undergraduate students to the rigors of graduate study and graduate faculty

 - make the resources of the Graduate School available to IUG students

 - allow students with IUG status to benefit from their association with graduate students whose level of work and whose intensity of interest and commitment parallel their own

 - permit coherent planning of studies through the graduate degree, with advising informed by not only the requirements of the baccalaureate program, but also the longer-range goals of the graduate degree

 The first two to three years of undergraduate coursework follow the same undergraduate curriculum that other students follow in the IST or SRA majors.
 The final years of study include undergraduate and graduate requirements.